AckerlyXu/heima/articles/storage/common/storage-e2e-troubleshooting.md

   * **Storage metrics** tracks transaction metrics and capacity metrics for your storage account.
 Using metrics, you can determine how your application is performing according to a variety of different measures.
 See [Storage Analytics Metrics Table Schema](https://docs.microsoft.com/rest/api/storageservices/Storage-Analytics-Metrics-Table-Schema) for more information about the types of metrics tracked by Storage Analytics.
   * **Storage logging** logs each request to the Azure Storage services to a server-side log.
 The log tracks detailed data for each request, including the operation performed, the status of the operation, and latency information.
 See [Storage Analytics Log Format](https://docs.microsoft.com/rest/api/storageservices/Storage-Analytics-Log-Format) for more information about the request and response data that is written to the logs by Storage Analytics.

-> [!NOTE]
-> Storage accounts with a replication type of Zone-Redundant Storage (ZRS) do not have the metrics or logging capability enabled at this time.
->
->

 * **Azure portal**.
 You can configure metrics and logging for your storage account in the [Azure portal](https://portal.azure.cn).
 You can also view charts and graphs that show how your application is performing over time, and configure alerts to notify you if your application performs differently than expected for a specified metric.

     See [Monitor a storage account in the Azure portal](storage-monitor-storage-account.md) for information about configuring monitoring in the Azure portal.
 * **AzCopy**.
 Server logs for Azure Storage are stored as blobs, so you can use AzCopy to copy the log blobs to a local directory for analysis using Microsoft Message Analyzer.
 See [Transfer data with the AzCopy Command-Line Utility](storage-use-azcopy.md) for more information about AzCopy.
 * **Microsoft Message Analyzer**.
 Message Analyzer is a tool that consumes log files and displays log data in a visual format that makes it easy to filter, search, and group log data into useful sets that you can use to analyze errors and performance issues.
 See [Microsoft Message Analyzer Operating Guide](http://technet.microsoft.com/library/jj649776.aspx) for more information about Message Analyzer.